Morwenn/cpp-sort/docs/Sorter-facade.md

 constexpr operator Ret(*)(Iterator, Iterator, Args...)() const;
 ```

+The return type `Ret` can either match that of the sorter, or be `void`, in which case the return value is discarded.

 Note that the function pointer conversion syntax above is made up, but it allows to clearly highlight what it does while hiding the `typedef`s needed for the syntax to be valid.
 In these signatures, `Ret` is the [`std::result_of_t`][std-result-of] of the sorter called with the parameters.
 The actual implementation is more verbose and redundant, but it allows to transform a sorter into a function pointer corresponding to any valid overload of `operator()`.

 ***WARNING:** conversion to function pointers does not work with MSVC (issue #185).*